geuresti/PollingApplication/README.md

 `git clone https://github.com/geuresti/PollingApplication.git`

 Go to the project directory on your command line and type the command:

+`pip install -r requirements.txt`

+then enter the cf22 directory and type:

 `python manage.py runserver`

 Open `http://127.0.0.1:8000/livepoll/` in your web browser (preferably Google Chrome)

+Play around with the website!

 To close the server, go to your command line and type ctrl+C